 Guaranteed Basic Income (GBI) Pilot Programs

 A Guaranteed Basic Income (GBI) offers system-impacted individuals the opportunity to break the cycle of poverty by providing unconditional cash payments to support the recipient’s basic needs.
-Research findings from the First Cohort suggest that providing a basic income creates a normalcy which improves the individual's income stability, housing stability, employment stability, educational attainment, self-sufficiency, and overall wellbeing.
+Research findings from the first cohort of former foster youth (First Cohort) suggest that providing a basic income creates normalcy, improving the individual's income stability, housing stability, employment stability, educational attainment, self-sufficiency, and overall well-being.

 The County is supporting GBI efforts throughout Santa Clara County to test the efficacy of GBI as an intervention strategy to increase self-sufficiency.
 Below are targeted outcomes for the County’s pilots.

-Additionally, focus groups from the first cohort of former foster youth (First Cohort) surfaced the importance and impact of adult and peer role models.
+Focus groups from the First Cohort surfaced the importance and impact of adult and peer role models.
 Some of the participants spoke of the connection developed and maintained with their social worker.
 Other participants appreciated the volunteer mentors from Excite Credit Union who gave their time and financial expertise to increase credit scores, develop long-term financial plans, and served as sounding boards for important life decisions.
 Some participants became a community of support for each other and want to provide similar support for the next cohort.
+Additionally, the First Cohort reported other positive outcomes:

 Below are highlights of positive, measurable impacts the GBI had on the First Cohort participants from the initial baseline survey in August 2020 to the first post-pilot survey in September 2022.